 The Auxiliary Lua API

-The auxiliary Lua APIs provide additional functionality including HTTP(S) client libraries, a mail (SMTP) client, (secure) sockets, and SSL certificate management.
+The auxiliary Lua APIs provide additional functionality, including HTTP(S) client libraries, an email (SMTP) client, (secure) sockets, and SSL certificate management.

-The auxiliary Lua APIs are not part of the standard libraries and must therefore be compiled and integrated with your build.
+These APIs are optional and are not part of the standard Lua libraries.
+They must be compiled and integrated into your C/C++ build.
 The source code for these APIs can be found in the xrc directory.
-The Mako Server and the Xedge example servers include all of the auxiliary APIs.
-Refer to one of these two examples for how to include and initialize the optional auxiliary Lua APIs.
+The Mako Server and Xedge example servers include all auxiliary APIs.
+Refer to one of those examples for how to include and initialize the optional auxiliary Lua APIs.

 Universal Binary JSON